sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_10.md

 * **ALSO** here is the official guide sheet [from Google](https://developer.android.com/ndk/guides/android_mk.html)

 #### In-depth
-* This is where you list all the files you want to compile
+* This is where you list all the files you want to compile.
-* If you add libraries, like tango_gl, need to include its source and headers
+* If you add other files, like `tango_gl` in this case, you need to include its source and headers.
-* Let's take an example and break it down
+* Let's take an example and break it down:

 ```
 LOCAL_PATH := $(call my-dir)